History of taxation in the United Kingdom: Background

-Prior to the formation of the United Kingdom in 1707, taxation had been levied in the countries that joined to become the UK.
+Prior to the formation of the Kingdom of Great Britain in 1707 and the United Kingdom in 1801, taxation had been levied in the countries that joined to become the UK.
 For example, in England, King John introduced an export tax on wool in 1203 and King Edward I introduced taxes on wine in 1275.
-Also in England, a Poor Law tax was established in 1572 to help the deserving poor, and then changed from a local tax to a national tax in 1601.
+Also in England, a Poor Law tax was established in 1572 to help the deserving poor, and then changed from a local tax to a national tax by the Poor Relief Act 1601.
 In June 1628, England's Parliament passed the Petition of Right which among other measures, prohibited the use of taxes without its agreement.
 This prevented the Crown from creating arbitrary taxes and imposing them upon subjects without consultation.

-One of the key taxes introduced by Charles II was to help pay for the rebuilding of the City of London after the Great Fire in 1666.
-Coal tax acts were passed in 1667 and in 1670.
+One of the key taxes introduced by Parliament at the request of Charles II was a duty on coal entering London, to help pay for the rebuilding of the City of London after the Great Fire in 1666.
+A clause in the Rebuilding of London Act 1666 specified a charge of one shilling per chauldron, a rate increased to three shillings in the Rebuilding of London Act 1670 (to help reconstruct St Paul's Cathedral).
 The tax was eventually repealed in 1889.

 In 1692, the Parliament of England introduced its national land tax.
 This tax was levied on rental values and applied both to rural and to urban land.
 No provision was made for re-assessing the 1692 valuations and consequently they remained in force well into the 18th century.

 From 1707

 Window tax

-When the United Kingdom of Great Britain came into being on 1 May 1707, the window tax, which had been introduced across England and Wales under the Act of Making Good the Deficiency of the Clipped Money in 1696, continued.
+When the Kingdom of Great Britain came into being on 1 May 1707, the window tax, which had been introduced across England and Wales under the Taxation (No. 3) Act 1695 (7 & 8 Will.
+3. c.
+18), An Act for granting to His Majesty severall Rates or Duties upon Houses for making good the Deficiency of the clipped Money continued.
 It had been designed to impose tax relative to the prosperity of the taxpayer, but without the controversy that then surrounded the idea of income tax.
 At that time, many people opposed income tax on principle because they believed that the disclosure of personal income represented an unacceptable governmental intrusion into private matters, and a potential threat to personal liberty.
 In fact the first permanent British income tax was not introduced until 1842, and the issue remained intensely controversial well into the 20th century.